saied89/Android-LoadX/README.md

 # Android LoadX

-The purpose of this project is to provide android developers the ability to add a simple yet customisable(Convention over configuration) progressbar on every view by simply calling a Kotlin extension function.
+Add progressbar on top of every view by simply calling a Kotlin extension function.
+This will shave at least one level off of view hierarchiy depth!
 The library is extremely light weight with only half a dozen extension functions in a single Kotlin file.
+It works by adding a  a view that contains a progressbar, to parent of the target view.

 The library uses [MaterialProgressbar](https://github.com/DreaminginCodeZH/MaterialProgressBar)